olliw42/mLRS-docu/docs/CRSF.md

 - SERIALx_OPTIONS = 0
 - SERIALx_PROTOCOL = 23

-Notes:
-- 'x' refers to the serial port of your flight controller
+Note: 'x' refers to the serial port of your flight controller

 **If these settings do not work, more details are available on the [ArduPilot Systems](docs/ARDUPILOT.md) page**